neetjn/py-component-controller/README.md

     return self.webdriver.find_elements_by_css_selector('div.article')
 ```

-Controllers can be defined using the `Controller` class which can also be imported from ppc.
+Controllers can be defined using the `Controller` class which can also be imported from `py_component_controller`.

 ```python
 from py_component_controller import Controller